Determinantal point process models and statistical inference : Extended version: Concluding remarks

 \subsection{Acknowledgments}

-We are grateful to Philippe Carmona, Morten Nielsen, and Rasmus Waagepetersen for helpful comments.
+We are grateful to Philippe Carmona, Morten Nielsen, and Rasmus Waagepetersen for helpful comments and to Adrian Baddeley for supplying the Japanese pines dataset, which Yosihiko Ogata and Masaharu Tanemura kindly granted us permission to use.
 Supported by the Danish Council for Independent Research | Natural Sciences, grant 09-072331, "Point Process Modelling and Statistical Inference", and grant 12-124675, "Mathematical and Statistical Analysis of Spatial Data".
 Supported by the Centre for Stochastic Geometry and Advanced Bioimaging, funded by a grant from the Villum Foundation.